rafardenas/RL4Control/README.md

 Nowadays, researchers have turned their attention to domains where safety is a top priority.
 Examples of those applications are almost everywhere, from self-driving cars and unmanned aerial vehicles to use cases in the *classical* manufacturing industries: Chemical, manufacturing.

-This repository is my (little) contribution towards spreading RL in the Chemical Engineering field.
+This repository is my contribution towards spreading RL in the Chemical Engineering field.
 Concretely, I have layed here the foundations of what I envision to be a library that would help researchers in this area to run quick experiments, compare results and even, develop new techinques.
 In short, like [OpenAI Gym](https://gym.openai.com/), but for Chemical Engineering.

 To my knowledge, no library of this kind has been proposed yet, although it is very likely that other people is already working in something similar.